cilium/cilium/Documentation/gettingstarted/k8s-install-helm.rst

          If you use masquerading with the option ``egressMasqueradeInterfaces=eth0``, remember to replace ``eth0`` with the proper interface name.

-       Cilium is now deployed and you are ready to scale-up the cluster:

     .. group-tab:: OpenShift

        .. include:: requirements-openshift.rst